-An obvious solution is for the G8 leaders at Kananaskis to create a scholarship programme similar in structure to the Commonwealth, francophonie, and Fulbright programmes, which have long proven their worth.
+An obvious solution is for the G8 leaders to create a scholarship programme, similar in structure to the Commonwealth, francophonie, and Fulbright programmes, which have long proven their worth.
 The programme should, in a spirit of outreach, be open to students from non-G8 countries, to enlarge the understanding of the G8 beyond its members and to enrich the ability of those inside to assess the G8's impact on the global community as a whole.
 The G8 education ministers forum, born on the road to the Okinawa summit of 2000, could be assigned the task of developing such a scholarship programme, in appropriate dialogue with subfederal governments.
-Such an assignment would be an appropriate part of the G8's future work, especially now that they have taken up education in its many dimensions as a permanent part of their agenda.